£630

 Our service

-US Â hit TV series Outlander is the story of Claire Randall, a World War Two nurse who is mysteriously swept back in time to 18th century Scotland.
+US hit TV series Outlander is the story of Claire Randall, a World War Two nurse who is mysteriously swept back in time to 18th century Scotland.
 She meets Jacobite Jamie Fraser in the period leading up to the Jacobite uprising of 1745.

 The popular series has been filmed extensively around Scotland as well as in TV studios in Cumbernauld near Glasgow.
 For all budding Outlander fans it is possible to tour some of the historic locations and stately homes on a one, two or three day Outlander tour.

-Your knowledgable kilt-wearing private tour guide will tell you the stories and show you the sights on this tour.
+This bespoke luxury private tour of Scotland is hosted by your knowledgable, friendly local tour guide.
+We'll tell you the history, folklore and stories, really bringing the places and landscapes to life!
 We offer flexibility and your time inside and outside the vehicle is up to you.

 RECOMMENDED SIGHTS ON THIS TOUR …